badbatch/pre-rehype-react/README.md

 }
 ```

+## Feedback

+Please report issues/make feature requests using the [issues tracker](https://github.com/badbatch/pre-rehype-react/issues)
+and I will endeavour to fix them as soon as possible.

 ## Changelog

 Check out the [features, fixes and more](CHANGELOG.md) that go into each major, minor and patch version.